 Internet of Things (IoT) is a major driver behind the digitalization of the water industry.

 IoT refers to the trend of integrating internet connectivity into physical devices and everyday objects.
 Embedded with electronics, internet connectivity, and other forms of hardware such as sensors, these devices can communicate and interact with others over the internet, and they can be remotely monitored and controlled.
 And, not least, they can share data.

 Data has been gathered for analysis and optimization over the past decades through BMS2, CTS3, and SCADA4 systems or control systems.
-However, what is new is the drastically growing amount of data and storage – combined with the limitless accessibility that is provided by electronic devices
+However, what is new is the drastically growing amount of data and storage – combined with the limitless accessibility that is provided by electronic devices and information technology.

 Computer power, communication, and data storage have developed exponentially while becoming less and less expensive, and nothing indicates that IoT will slow down.
 However, over the past decade, we have seen new standards and platforms come and go – and this has, to some degree, hampered digitalization and fostered a need for a standardized framework for managing digitalization on a global scale.

 Industry 4.0 represents the fourth revolution that has occurred in

 manufacturing.
 Even though some dismiss the concept as merely a

 marketing buzzword, Industry 4.0 is a German industry-initiated attempt to set standards and general guidelines for digitalization.

 The true power of Industry 4.0 is the acknowledgment that individual